-- Ensure consistency between the Clearfield Station Area Plan and other planning and regulating documents - The Clearfield General Plan should be evaluated and revised as necessary to ensure consistency with this plan. - The City's streets and trails plans should be updated to be consistent with this plan. - Update the City's Future Land Use Map and Zoning Ordinances to reflect the proposed land uses indicated within this plan (See map on page 37). - □ Create a form-based code for the Clearfield Station District (see Districts Map on page 33), basing the requirements on the architectural design guidelines established in this plan. - □ Update city transportation policies to include street and transportation related design guidelines as outlined in this plan. - □ Investigate and implement strategies to incentivize or require affordable housing within the Station Area, cordinating closely with the City's Moderate Income Housing Plan. - Develop a brand for the area - Establish a unique brand for the Station Area that will increase visibility and help the area become more attractive to developers, future residents, and employers/employees. - Develop refined site plans for undeveloped properties outside of the existing MDP. - Develop site plans describing the physical location of buildings, accesses, and parking within the proposed developments.
-This plan should reflect the finalized design of the development for approval by Clearfield City, UTA, and/or UDOT once a developer is ready to develop the land.
+- ☐ Ensure consistency between the Clearfield Station Area Plan and other planning and regulating documents - Evaluate the Clearfield General Plan and the city's streets and trails plans to ensure consistency with this plan.
+Update plans as appropriate. - ☐ Consider updating the City's Future Land Use Map and Zoning Ordinances to reflect the proposed land uses indicated within this plan (See map on page 37). - Investigate creating a form-based code for the Clearfield Station District (see Districts Map on page 33), basing the requirements on the architectural design guidelines established in this plan. - Consider updating city transportation policies to include street and transportation related design guidelines as outlined in this plan. - ☐ Investigate and implement strategies to incentivize or require affordable housing within the Station Area, coordinating closely with the City's Moderate Income Housing Plan. - ☐ Consider the development of a brand for the area - Establish a unique brand for the Station Area that will increase visibility and help the area become more attractive to developers, future residents, and employers/employees. - ☐ Consider developing refined site plans for undeveloped properties outside of the existing MDP. - Site plans should describe the physical location of buildings, accesses, and parking within the proposed developments.